costaber/omni-flow/Weekly-meetings.md

 - Demonstration of using the GCP and AWS client libraries
 - Alignment for the next steps and iteration for software
 - Last phase would be the creation of a GUI for the lib

+## April 19, 2023

+- Demonstration of the current work done
+- Explanation of the library architecture
+- Date pick for the CAD presentation - `9 of June`
+- Presentation topics